mkerker/dckr/docker.md

 -   To stop it, press ^C.

--   Docker has automatically downloaded the image jpetazzo/clock.
+-   Docker has automatically downloaded the image mkerker/clock.

--   This image is a user image, created by jpetazzo.
+-   This image is a user image, created by mkerker.

 -   We will hear more about user images (and other types of images) later.